Basis-Theory/basistheory-integration-guides/collections/concepts/access-controls.md

 read Tokens in the `/pci/low/` and `/pci/high/` Containers.

 To specify different access controls on a sub-Container, you may apply another rule with higher priority that is scoped to the sub-Container.
-For example, say a rule grants `token:read` permission on the `/pci/high/` Container with a `mask` [transform](/concepts/access-controls#what-are-access-rules-transform) and another rule with lower priority grants `token:read` permission on the `/pci/` Container with a `reveal` transform, then reading tokens in the `/pci/high/` container will return masked data, and reading tokens in the
+For example, given a rule that grants `token:read` permission on the `/pci/high/` Container with a `mask` [transform](/concepts/access-controls#what-are-access-rules-transform) and another rule with lower priority grants `token:read` permission on the `/pci/` Container with a `reveal` transform, then reading tokens in the `/pci/high/` container will return masked data, and reading tokens in the